ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/110_Mode_flags.md

 ## SKIP3

 Do not [enter](buylong.md) trades in the first, second, or third of every 3 weeks of the historical price data (the period can be set up with [DataSkip](dataslope.md)).
 These flags can be used for out-of-sample testing by separating test data from training data while still covering the same time period.
 These flags must be set in the [INITRUN](013_Asset_Account_Lists.md).

-## TRAILSTOP

-## TRAILLIMIT

-If the entry stop, entry limit, stop loss, or profit target of an open or pending trade is updated by [tradeUpdate](100_tradeUpdate.md) or by exceeding the [MaxLong/MaxShort](190_Margin_Risk_Lots.md) limits, change the parameter only when the new level is closer to the current price..

 ## PEEK